Six (Mansun album): Composition

 The main riff of "Anti-Everything" uses a Bel BF20 rack flanger.
 Chad recalled "it's on the verge of being out-of-tune-y, but it's a fantastic noise."

 Packaging

 The album's sleeve art was a painting produced by Max Schindler, and commissioned especially for the album.
 It contains many references to personal interests and obsessions of the band, such as a TARDIS and an image of Tom Baker as Doctor Who, and Patrick McGoohan as Number 6 (sitting in the ball chair commonly occupied by the different Number 2's), from The Prisoner.
 There is also a depiction of Winnie the Pooh standing close to a painting that may be a reproduction of Vinegar tasters, a Taoist allegorical painting.
-Guitarist Dominic Chad is known to be both a Taoist and a fan of A. A. Milne, and the album's name is in fact a reference to Milne's book Now We Are Six.
+Dominic Chad is known to be both a Taoist and a fan of A. A. Milne, and the album's name is in fact a reference to Milne's book Now We Are Six.

 The cover art also depicts a number of (perhaps non-existent) books, including: